Similan Island No. 7: East Of Eden

 East of Eden Dive Site is currently closed

 We regret to say that as of mid 2017 East of Eden remains closed.
 Because, as mentioned, there was some damage sustained by the increase in water temperature.
-Finally, on a higher note, the Corals are recovering and we still hope that one day East of Eden will therefore be open to scuba divers once again.
+Finally, on a higher note, the Corals are recovering and we still hope that one day the dive will therefore be open to scuba divers once again.